 As mentioned above, it does well with AC magnetic field accuracy and can help pinpoint AC electric and radio frequency field exposure sources.

 This is one of the best beginner meters on the market.

-Where to Buy the Trifield TF2 EMF Meter
+09 – Similar Meters to the Trifield TF2

 more information about the beginner’s guide to emfs

 Beginner’s Guide to EMFs